How to Select Fresh Seafood

 Fresh fish should have clear eyes, rather than cloudy and sunken

 2. Inspect the Gills: Fresh fish will have gills that are vibrant red.
-If the gills appear brown or faded, it's a sign that the fish is not as fresh as it should be.
+If the color of the gills appear faded, brown, or have excess slime, it's a sign that the fish is not as fresh as it should be.
 Ask your fishmonger to show you.

 3. Look at the Skin: The skin of the fish should be moist and tight, with shiny scales firmly adhering to the body.
-This indicates that the fish has been properly stored and is still in good condition.
+This indicates that the fish has been properly handled, stored, and is still in good condition.

 A group of fresh fish at a seafood market sitting on top of ice